BOARD OF DIRECTORS

 Ian Hunt, Administrator

-Ian joined the SCCA to lend his experience at working in an administrative role with non-profits.
-Currently on the board of One Straw Society as Treasurer, he values the work done by organizations to make the world a better place for all of us.
+Ian joined the SCCA to lend his experience at working in an administrative role with non-profits after being on the boards of several different non-profits.
+He values the work done by organizations to make the world a better place for all of us.

 A resident of the Sunshine Coast for over 25 years, Ian loves to explore the wild spaces and lend his voice as an advocate for conservation.
 Working with the SCCA provides him with a greater opportunity to make change here at home.